Your Culture is your Brand

 Its current annual revenue stands at an impressive $18 billion which makes it a market-leader in its industry

-USAA has revolutionised from a regional company to a widely acclaimed company that is highly regarded nationwide.
+USAA has revolutionized from a regional company to a widely acclaimed company that is highly regarded nationwide.
 Its customer base is large, loyal, and rapidly expanding.

 The secret behind USAA success is simple: a company cannot have a special, compelling, distinctive, and unique brand identity unless it identifies its niche and tailors all its services to meet or even surpass expectations.